 The Victorian Eyecare Service (VES) is a statewide eyecare and visual aid service for people experiencing disadvantage or other barriers to accessing eyecare services.
 VES is available to Victorians who meet the eligibility criteria as outlined below.
 VES is administered by the Australian College of (ACO).
 The ACO coordinates delivery across a range of locations and in partnership with private practice optometrists in rural regions.

-Services in Melbourne are available from the college's Carlton site and at some community health services around Melbourne.
+Services in Melbourne are available from the college's Carlton site, their new Dandenong site and at some community health services around Melbourne.
 The ACO website lists service locations.
 The ACO may be reached by telephone at (03) 9349 7400.

 VES includes such services as:

 - outreach to supported residential services, public sector residential aged care facilities, Aboriginal health services, older people public housing, homelessness services, youth justice services, disability services and community health centres that provide refugee and asylum seeker care.

 VES is available for the following residents of Victoria:

 - holder of a current health care card for at least six months

 - holders of a current pension concession card

 - children with Child Protection involvement for their care, such as Out of Home Care

 - people from Aboriginal and Torres Strait Islander backgrounds (a further subsidy combines with the VES for the Victorian Aboriginal Spectacles Subsidy Scheme)